 It can be annoying to find your computer asleep when you come back to it after a short break.
 Your computer may even sleep while you’re watching a video or during a presentation when you do not touch the keyboard/mouse for long periods of time.
 Windows has a built-in power saving setting that activates after long periods of inactivity – or, at least, what Windows considers inactivity.

-Windows still hasn’t figured out that your PC is active when a video stream is running in the background, especially when it is not being watched in the full-screen mode!
+Windows still haven’t figured out that your PC is active when a video stream is running in the background, especially when it is not being watched in the full-screen mode.
 While these settings can be useful if you use a laptop, there is no reason why you should have to put up with your computer sleeping while you’re still using it.

 How to Keep Computer From Sleeping When You Are Not Actively Using it?

 There are several ways you can keep your computer awake without having to touch the mouse or keyboard constantly.
 Don’t worry if your IT department at work won’t let you fiddle around with your computer settings, we’ve got that scenario covered here.
 Also, some users find that there is no sleep option in Windows 10 or that Windows 10 won’t shut down even when they want it to!

 First, we look at tools that you can use to keep your computer from sleeping, followed by Windows settings that you can tweak to get the desired behavior.
 Lastly, we look into a geeky, DIY solution that was shared with us by one of the readers.

 Tools to keep your Laptop awake without even touching the mouse or keyboard

 Note: Almost all the tools mentioned below do not need a setup or installation except Auto Mouse Mover.
 For others, You have to download the .zip file, extract and run the .exe file to let the application run in the background.
 You will see the application icon in the system tray or taskbar, from where you can close the application whenever you want.